Non-surgical rhinoplasty vs surgical rhinoplasty: how to choose

 Downtime

-- The non-surgical rhinoplasty has short recovery periods, with some slight limitations on activity (you need to take it easy for 24 hours, and avoid pressure on your nose for 5 days).
+• The non-surgical rhinoplasty has short recovery periods, with some slight limitations on activity (you need to take it easy for 24 hours, and avoid pressure on your nose for 5 days).
+Aftercare is simple and easy to follow.

 Results

-- Non-surgical rhinoplasty can address many concerns people have about their nose.
-It can camouflage bumps, lift and refine a droopy nose tip, and straighten natural crookedness.
+• Non-surgical rhinoplasty can address many concerns people have about their nose.
+It can camouflage bumps, lift and refine a droopy nose tip, define and project a wide nose, and straighten natural crookedness.
 However there are limitations in how much change is possible.
+It is also reversible.

 Longevity